ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Now save the room, mark the `Level_01` as a starting room by right-clicking it and test whether there is a transition.

 ::: tip On your own!
 Create additional exits leading to secret sublevels and back.
-Get [more graphics assets from here](https://www.kenney.nl/assets/simplified-platformer-pack), if you need such.
+Get [more assets from here](https://www.kenney.nl/assets/simplified-platformer-pack), if you need such.
 :::

 ## Collectibles: Counting and Drawing